lukepanc-collab/SMA-Crossover-Trading-Strategy/README.md

 A Python-based backtesting engine for Moving Average Crossover strategies using Pandas and yfinance.

 ![Strategy Visualization](SMA-Crossover-Strategy-Chart.png)
-*(Note: Replace 'chart_image.png' with the actual filename of your chart screenshot)*

 ## 📈 Project Overview
 This project backtests a technical trading strategy on Apple (AAPL) stock data from 2024-2025.
 It algorithmically identifies buy/sell signals based on the intersection of the 20-day and 50-day Simple Moving Averages (SMA).